niuers/Distributed-System-Design-Review/Scalability.md

    * Redundancy built in
    * Need load balancer to distribute traffic
    * Cloud providers make this easier
+1. If you need to run the code in a distributed environment, it needs to be stateless.
+There should be no state in the code.

+### Primary Bottlenecks That Hurt the Scalability of our Application
+1. Database: Make wise use of database partitioning, sharding, and multiple database servers to make the module efficient
+2. Application architecture: A poorly designed application’s architecture can become a major bottleneck as a whole.
+A common architectural mistake is not using asynchronous processes and modules whereever required rather all the processes are scheduled sequentially.
+3. Not using caching in the application wisely
+4. Inefficient configuration and setup of load balancers: Load balancers are the gateway to our application.
+Using too many or too few of them impacts the latency of our application.
+5. Adding business logic to the database
+6. Not picking the right database
+7. At the code level
+### Tuning the performance of the application – Enabling it to scale better
+1. Profiling
+2. Caching
+3. CDN
+4. Data compression
+5. Compress data.
+Use apt compression algorithms to compress data, and store data in the compressed form.
+As compressed data consumes less bandwidth, consequently, the download speed of the data on the client will be faster.
+6. Avoid unnecessary client server requests
+7.

+5.

 ## Rules for Scalibility
 1. The first golden rule for scalability: Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.